tony-waters/tony-waters.github.io/_posts/2015-02-05-value-objects.md

 >A VALUE OBJECT can be an assemblage of other objects (Evans 2003)

 When you think about it, there is nothing to stop us creating Value Objects from other Value Objects.
-Continuing our example with the `Month` Value Object, imagine a scenario where we wanted to represent a range of months -- like January 2001 to August 2015.
+Continuing our example with `Month`, imagine a scenario where we wanted to represent a range of months:

-We already have a `Month` Value Object so lets re-use it:

 	public class MonthRange {